tus/tusd/README.md

 }
 ```

+If you need to customize the GET and DELETE endpoints use
+`tusd.NewUnroutedHandler` instead of `tusd.NewHandler`.

 ## Implementing own storages

 The tusd server is built to be as flexible as possible and to allow the use